 Dr. Russell Dawe

-Stream Lead: Dr. Erin Smallwood
+Stream Lead: Dr. Patrick Foucault

-The residency training program in Family Medicine at Memorial is an accredited residency training program through the College of Family Physicians of Canada (CFPC).
+The residency training program in family medicine at Memorial is an accredited residency training program through the College of Family Physicians of Canada (CFPC).
 It leads to eligibility to sit the certification exam of the CFPC.
 This program uses the unique medical, geographic and cultural characteristics of Newfoundland and Labrador, New Brunswick and Nunavut to train family physicians for rural/remote practice.

 There are many reasons to come to Memorial for Family Medicine training!
 To name a few: